chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu/README.md

 1. If not already present, install a JavaScript injector plugin or userscript manager
    (Jellyfin JavaScript Injector, Tampermonkey, Violentmonkey, or similar).

-2. Paste the content of the Custom On/Off Menu script into the injector.
+2. Paste the content of the Custom On/Off Menu script addon into the injector.

-4. Paste or enable the supported addon scripts.
+4. Paste or enable the supported script addons you want to use.

 5. Save and reload Jellyfin Web.